 Classical Music in Nineteenth and Early Twentieth-Century Milwaukee

 The large numbers of Germans arriving in Milwaukee in the 1840s brought German high culture, notably music, with them.
 For a time, the town’s nickname was “Deutsche Athen”—German Athens.
-They formed groups such as the Milwaukee Music Society (MMS), which organized in 1849 as the Musikverein and staged all manner of concerts, recitals, and even operas.
+They formed groups such as the Milwaukee Musical Society (MMS), which organized in 1849 as the Musikverein and staged all manner of concerts, recitals, and even operas.
 By 1899 MMS had presented 386 concerts, some by locals and some by big-name guests artists.
 Many of these events took place in the Pabst Theater, built in 1895 after the Das Neue Deutsche Stadt-Theater (New German City Theater) burned down.

 Milwaukee’s German musicians networked extensively with similar musical communities around the country.
-In 1886, MMS hosted a national Saengerfest (Singers Festival) that drew 85 singing groups from St. Louis, New York, Chicago, Louisville, Cincinnati, and other cities.
+In 1886, MMS hosted a national Saengerfest (Singers Festival) that drew eighty-five singing groups from St. Louis, New York, Chicago, Louisville, Cincinnati, and other cities.

 Milwaukee-born Eugen Luening (1852-1944), a Milwaukee native who had studied conducting in Germany with Richard Wagner, led the MMS and later became head of the University of Wisconsin-Madison music department.
 Luening also founded one of the several musical colleges that eventually merged into the current Wisconsin Conservatory of Music, today the home of several chamber groups and an important center of private, pre-college music education.